 We take local community problems as our own and strive to improve the quality of life in our state.
-We currently are engaged in several large-scale community outreach projects, described below.

 - The Social Health of Nevada Report is a prime example of the sociology faculty’s commitment to service and community outreach.
 In collaboration with the Nevada governor's office and Clark County agencies and faculty across the university, UNLV sociologists spearheaded this pioneering study of leading indicators that established a baseline for comparing the quality of life in the Silver State with progress made in other regions.